lukecav/awesome-wp-speed-up/README.md

 * [Vendi Cache](https://wordpress.org/plugins/vendi-cache/) - Vendi Cache takes your slow database-driven pages and turns them into very fast static HTML files.
 * [SG Optimizer](https://wordpress.org/plugins/sg-cachepress/) - This plugin is designed to link WordPress with the SiteGround Performance services.
 * [WP Rocket](https://wp-rocket.me/) - Your website at lightspeed.
-* [W3 Total Cache Fixed](https://github.com/szepeviktor/w3-total-cache-fixed) - A community driven build of W3 Total Cache.
-The aim is to continuously incorporate fixes, improvements, and enhancements over the official WordPress release of W3 Total Cache.
+* [W3 Total Cache](https://wordpress.org/plugins/w3-total-cache/) - The highest rated and most complete WordPress performance plugin.
+Dramatically improve the speed and user experience of your site.
+Add browser, page, object and database caching as well as minify and content delivery network (CDN) to WordPress.
 * [WP-FFPC](https://wordpress.org/plugins/wp-ffpc/) - WP-FFPC is a cache plugin for WordPress.
 * [Cachify](https://wordpress.org/plugins/cachify/) - Cachify optimizes your page loads by caching posts, pages and custom post types as static content.
 * [Batcache](https://wordpress.org/plugins/batcache/) - Batcache uses Memcached to store and serve rendered pages.